MattB17/SystemsProgramming/Linux/commands.md

 * `grep` - print lines matching a pattern
 * `head` - output the first part of a file
 * `help` - get help for shell builtins
+* `history` - display the contents of the history list
 * `info` - displays a command's info entry
 * `less` - view file contents
 * `ln` - create hard and symbolic links